samiuens/nixos-config/docs/yubikey-pgp.md

 # Guide on using pgp keys in combination with a yubikey
-In my configuration, I am using these pgp keys to encrypt my [sops-nix]() secrets.
+In my configuration, I am using these pgp keys to encrypt my [sops-nix](https://github.com/Mic92/sops-nix) secrets.
 These include confidential access data for all my machines & servers.

+In my case, I have two yubikeys both with access to my secrets, in case one breaks or gets lost.
+By using this method, it is always possible to recover my secrets and change the keys for the secret file.

 ## Table of Contents
 - [Prepare GnuPG](#prepare-gnupg)